keltia/fetiche-rs/README.md

 As seen, there are different sub-commands.
 You can use `acutectl help <sub-command>`  to get description of the different parameters.

-The configuration for the different fetiche-sources of data is handled by the `fetiche-source` crate in [HCL] file format.
+The configuration for the different sources of data is handled by the `fetiche-source` crate in [HCL] file format.
+Note that it is mainly used to avoid hard-coding some parameters like username and API URLs.
+Adding an entry in that file does not mean support except if it is a variation on a known sources.

-On UNIX, it is located in `$HOME/.config/drone-utils/source.hcl` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.
+On UNIX systems, it is located in `$HOME/.config/drone-utils/sources.hcl` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.

 There are only a few parameters for now, the most important one being the credentials for authenticate against the network endpoint.
 You can specify the different network endpoints.
 The current config file version is 3 as the `type` entry was added to the `Site` struct.

-The `completion` keyword can be used to generate completion sciprts for various shells incl `zsh` and `powershell`.
+The `completion` keyword can be used to generate completion scripts for various shells including `zsh` on UNIX and `powershell` on Windows.

-The `acutectl import` sub-command will also use another one called `dbfile.hcl`  located in the same directory.

 <details>
 <summary>sources.hcl</summary>